JoshCardoz/MockTradingApp/README.md

 ## 📜 About
 This app offers a simulated stock trading experience, enabling users to engage in trading activities without the risks associated with real capital.
-One of the core inspirations behind this project was to introduce a gamified element to trading, allowing users to compete with friends and see who achieves the highest yield over a designated timeframe.
+One of the core inspirations behind this project was to introduce a gamified element to trading, allowing users to compete with friends and see who can grow their portfolio the most in a given timeframe.

 ### 🔜 Future Enhancements
 - **Leaderboard Functionality**: A competitive feature to rank users based on their trading performance.